Patient Portal Software Development: Complete Guide for 2025

 An interface of Telemedicine management system by Cleveroad

-This module enables patients to register into the system by uploading identification documents and taking selfies.
+• Patient KYC procedures module.
+This module enables patients to register in the system by uploading identification documents and taking selfies.
 We have also added the selfie comparison mode to simplify the verification process.

-Booking system helps patients book an appointment with doctors, starting from selecting the needed specialist and ending with confirmation and payment.
+• Booking system.
+The booking system helps patients book an appointment with doctors, starting from selecting the needed specialist and ending with confirmation and payment.

+• Online meeting functionality.
 This functionality allows receiving consultation via voice and audio calls.
 In order to deliver high-quality processing, we’ve integrated a video conferencing API (Twilio).
-This feature is available on mobile apps with adapted UI and UX to provide correct symptom interpretation.

 Boost your telemedicine business

-Cleveroad experts is ready to help you deliver a powerful medical portal fitting your business needs
+With 13+ years of experience in the Healthcare domain, Cleveroad experts are ready to help you deliver a powerful medical portal that fits your business needs

 Frequently Asked Questions